az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/introduction.md

 <script src="{{< param "cdn.js" >}}" crossorigin="anonymous"></script>
 ```

-Curious which components explicitly require jQuery, our JS, and Popper.js?
+Curious which components explicitly require jQuery, our JS, and Popper?
 Click the show components link below.
 If you're at all unsure about the general page structure, keep reading for an example page template.

 Our `arizona-bootstrap.bundle.js` and `arizona-bootstrap.bundle.min.js` include [Popper](https://popper.js.org/), but not [jQuery](https://jquery.com/).
 For more information about what's included in {{< ourname >}}, please see our [contents]({{< docsref "/getting-started/contents#precompiled-bootstrap" >}}) section.